RichoKD/VeriFrame/worker/REFACTORING_SUMMARY.md

 ## What Was Changed

-Successfully refactored the VeriFrame worker from blockchain-based polling to API-based workflow.
+Successfully refactored the FluxFrame worker from blockchain-based polling to API-based workflow.

 ### Files Created